Fix Symlink support for Windows OS

 This is something we don't want, no warnings please.
 So we'd have to check for the OS as well.

-Updated by Bastian Waidelich about 11 years ago
+Updated by Bastian Waidelich over 11 years ago

 - Status changed from Needs Feedback to Accepted

 - Assignee changed from Karsten Dambekalns to Bastian Waidelich

 After a short chat with Karsten, we found out:

 readlink() does not trigger a warning on Windows as long as you pass it a path to an existing file/folder or symlink.

 Because the symlink integration is implemented very deep in the Windows filesystem, I doubt that PHP will be able to fix this issue soon.
 So we decided to add a new utility helper function F3\FLOW3\Utility\Files::is_link() that uses the readlink() workaround on Windows.